ahmadspm/Can-WeTrust-LLMs-GeneratedCode/LLM-Input Templates/CL_Security_Pattern_Template.md

 Aligned with **OWASP ASVS, NIST SSDF, Microsoft SDL, CERT Secure Coding, ISO/IEC 27034**.

 #### Note:
-in this reserach we hae only used OWASP ASVS, Microsoft SDL and NIST SSDF selected secure coding priciples and guidelines
+In this reserach study we hae only used OWASP ASVS, Microsoft SDL and NIST SSDF selected secure coding priciples and guidelines

 ---